Identifying PSYCH-K secondary gains can help you achieve greater results with your health and life.

 The benefits that come with secondary gains can prevent you from changing.
 Whether consciously or subconsciously, these gains have greater value than your desired goal.
 Even if you’re unaware of them, they can keep you stuck.
 You might make some progress, but usually that’s short-lived as you return to old habits.
-So, if you had a PSYCH-K session, but didn’t experience much success, then look at your problems and identify any secondary gains.
+So, if you had a P-K session, but didn’t experience much success, then look at your problems and identify any secondary gains.
 You must address these issues or the unwanted pattern will continue.

 Identify Your Problems & Gains

 Secondary gains can originate from adulthood, childhood, and even past lives.
 First, look at the problems you have.
-What benefits do you gain from these problems?
+What benefits do you receive from these problems?
 Is there anything keeping you stuck?
 What fears could you be protecting yourself against?
-PSYCH-K can help you transform any fear around losing those benefits.
+PSYCH K can help you transform any fear around losing those benefits.
 It can also change old beliefs and perceptions to allow you to create a new way of thinking and behaving.
 In addition, Cate can also ask the Superconscious for a message.
 This can resolve any known or unknown secondary gains.
 We’ll also find healthier ways to get what you want while getting your needs met.

 For example, a smoker finds relaxation from smoking.
 So, what else can a person do to relax?
 That person might replace smoking with HeartMath, yoga, meditation, or exercising.
 The key is to find something that’s more motivating and fulfilling than the old behavior.

 Another example is a person who wants attention and gets an injury.
 How else can you receive attention without having an injury?
 Do you need attention from others or yourself?
 That person might find it helpful to give himself or herself more attention via self-love and self-care.